SPARC-FAIR-Codeathon/sparc-me/README.md

 <tbody>
   <tr>
     <td> 1</td>
-    <td> Download an existing curated SDS dataset (<a href="10.26275/fvsg-hzg1">human whole-body computational scaffold with embedded organs</a>), and use existing tools to query ontology terms that have been used to annotate SDS datasets using the SciCrunch knowledgebase.</td>
+    <td> Downloading an existing curated SDS dataset (<a href="10.26275/fvsg-hzg1">human whole-body computational scaffold with embedded organs</a>), and use existing tools to query ontology terms that have been used to annotate SDS datasets using the SciCrunch knowledgebase.</td>
     <td>&#10060</td>
   </tr>
   <tr>
     <td> 2</td>
-    <td> Create an SDS dataset from input data from a jet-injection experiment.</td>
+    <td> Creating an SDS dataset from input data from a jet-injection experiment.</td>
     <td>&#10060</td>
   </tr>
   <tr>